Joseph Bancroft: Early life

-Bancroft died suddenly in Ann Street, Brisbane on 16 June 1894, he was survived by his wife, a daughter and a son, Dr. Thomas Lane Bancroft (1860–1933), who also did valuable scientific work.

 Legacy

 The main building of the Queensland Institute of Medical Research is named the Bancroft Centre in honour of Bancroft's role as the key figure in establishing medical research in Queensland.

 The electoral district of Bancroft created in the 2017 Queensland state electoral redistribution was named after him.

 There is a monument to Joseph Bancroft and his son Thomas Lane Bancroft in Bancroft Park, Captain Cook Parade, Deception Bay.
 It was unveiled on Sunday 21 July 1963 by the Queensland branch of the Australian Medical Association, the Caboolture Shire Council, and the Caboolture Historical Society.

 Several streets have been named after Bancroft including Bancroft Terrace and Joseph Crescent in Deception Bay, and Bancroft Street in Kelvin Grove.

 The papers of Dr Joseph Bancroft and his son are held by the State Library of Queensland.